attacker420/Scumblr_Security_Tool/README.md

 # MISC
-- uncomment User-Agent and Disallow lines
+- To ban all spiders from the entire site uncomment the User-Agent and Disallow lines

 $ vi /Scumblr/public/robots.txt